getindata/kedro-kubeflow/CONTRIBUTING.md

 ## PR Guidelines
 1. Fork branch from `develop`.
 1. Ensure to provide unit tests for new functionality.
-1. Install pre-commit: `pip install pre-commit` and setup a hook: `pre-commit install`
+1. Install dev requirements: `pip install -r requirements-dev.txt` and setup a hook: `pre-commit install`
 1. Update documentation accordingly.
 1. Update [changelog](CHANGELOG.md) according to ["Keep a changelog"](https://keepachangelog.com/en/1.0.0/) guidelines.
 1. Squash changes with a single commit as much as possible and ensure verbose PR name.